Here are some journal covers I made.

 Metafiction is like this character coming out of the page.

-I am Sussu Leclerc and I started illustrating picture books three years ago thanks to teh Smart Dummies event.
+I am Sussu Leclerc and I started illustrating picture books three years ago thanks to the Smart Dummies event hosted by Dani Duck.